 TALLEST STILLS: GLENMORANGIE DISTILLERY

-Distiller Glenmorangie has installed what it said is Scotland’s tallest whisky still (pictured above) at its premises in Tain, Ross-shire.
-The 5.14m or 16.9 ft. high swan-necked copper still type is claimed to be dated back to William Matheson’s decision to buy second-hand gin stills instead of the traditional onion-shaped whisky pots.
+Distiller Glenmorangie has what is said to be Scotland’s tallest whisky still (pictured above) at its premises in Tain, Ross-shire.
+The 5.14m or 16.10 ft. high swan-necked copper still type is claimed to be dated back to William Matheson’s decision to buy second-hand gin stills instead of the traditional onion-shaped whisky pots.
 The company says that the height of the stills helps to banish harsh flavours before maturation.
 The Macallan’s spirit stills, on the other hand, have short necks, which lead to a heavier final product.

 The length of the pot still neck determines the degree of condensation, or reflux.
 According to Greg from Great Drams whisky blog, “the taller the still the more condensation occurs, because denser, oilier flavour compounds have a higher boiling point than their lighter counterparts and as they rise up the still, the temperature decreases, and they condense and drop back into the boil pot, known as the base.”